alburezg/grandparents/README.md

     granpdarent/grandchildren](#3-average-number-of-granpdarentgrandchildren)
   - [4.
 Age differences between grandparents and granchildren](#4-age-differences-between-grandparents-and-granchildren)
+  - [5.
+Number of grandparentes in a population](#5-number-of-grandparentes-in-a-population)
   - [References](#references)

 We will use matrix kinship models in a time-variant framework (Caswell